cormullion/Thebes.jl/docs/src/text.md

 end 800 600
 ```

 The three main differences between `Luxor.text()` and `Thebes.text3D()` are the anchor position (a Point3D), the `about` keyword, and the `rotation` keyword.

-You can see above that the `the y-axis` text has been rotated around the Z axis by 90°.
-The `the z-axis` text is aligned right, so the first rotation - in the z-axis - sends the text to be aligned with the y-axis, such that the 's' is almost touching the origin.
+You can see that the `the y-axis` text has been rotated around the Z axis by 90°.

+The `the z-axis` text is aligned right, so it starts off on the negative part of the x-axis.
+The first rotation - in the z-axis - sends the text to be aligned with the y-axis, such that the 's' is almost touching the origin.
 Then the 90° clockwise rotation about the x-axis lifts the text up to run along the z-axis.

-In the construction `RotX(...) * RotZ(...)`, the z-axis rotation is applied first.
+Rotations.jl is doing all the hard work here: in the construction `RotX(...) * RotZ(...)`, the z-axis rotation is applied first.

 You can also use some of Luxor's text functions, such as `textextents()`, which helps you get the (2D) dimensions of text.